 Treating Dental Emergencies

 Accidents happen.
-Whether it’s a result of a sports injury or the long-term consequence of an oral health condition, treating dental emergencies as soon as possible is crucial if you want to protect your smile.
+Whether it results from a sports injury or the long-term consequence of an oral health condition, treating dental emergencies as soon as possible is crucial if you want to protect your smile.

 At Whidbey Dental Associates, our emergency dentists are here to help.
 If you’ve experienced a dental emergency, contact our office immediately at (360) 675-6404 and we’ll schedule your appointment as soon as possible.